marmelroy/ObjectiveKit/README.md

 view.perform(#selector(testSelector))
 ```

-Add a method by providing a custom implementation with a closure:
+Add a custom method by providing the implementation with a closure:
 ```swift
 let viewClass = ObjectiveClass<UIView>()
 viewClass.addMethod(closureName, implementation: {